WoofSolana/hello-woofer/README.md

 ## What is this about?

-WOOF is aiming to be the first fully decentralized Social/Memecoin on Solana, connecting the ecosystem and bringing our part to the open source, web3 community.
+WOOF is aiming to be the first fully decentralized Social- / Memecoin on Solana, connecting the ecosystem and bringing our part to the open source, web3 community.

 We are planning to make all our developments public and also open up and form teams working on different projects.